Cane corso puppy-The earliest socialization

 This period is different for all animals.
 For ducks, it lasts only 20 minutes.
-What you learn your duck in 20 minutes stays for her all life.
-For horses "socialization stage" lasts for 48 hours.
-That's why you need to put a saddle on him, touch his legs, his teeth and do every movement your horse needs to be familiar with when he grows up.
+What you learn from your duck in 20 minutes stays with her all her life.
+For horses, the “socialization stage” lasts for 48 hours.
+That’s why you need to put a saddle on him, touch his legs and his teeth, and do every movement your horse needs to be familiar with when he grows up.

 After this information, you will agree that you have much more time to socialize your Cane Corso puppy.